gebhardm/energyhacks/Gauge/ReadMe.md

     npm install mqtt socket.io

+For convenience you may just use

+    npm install

+with the package.json file defining all necessary dependencies.

-Access the served web page on port 1080 or whatever port you use in the *serve_mqtt.js*.
+Access the served web page on port **1080** or whatever port you deine in the *serve_mqtt.js*.

     var httpport = 1080;